Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Generic category like "Retail" | Use the most specific category: "Florist" or "Gift Shop" |

-A lot of people confuse citations and backlinks, so let me be clear about the distinction:
+A lot of people confuse citations and backlinks.
+To be clear about the distinction:

 Citations confirm your business exists.
 Backlinks prove your website is worth visiting.
 They can overlap (a directory listing with a link is both a citation and a backlink), but they serve different purposes.